availabs/dms-dev/README.md

 ## DMS development

-AVAILabs repository for working on DMS implimentations
+AVAILabs repository for working on DMS implementations

 ##### Installation